cth2015/cth-documentation-middleman/source/content/story-blocks/item-03-block-00.html.md

 block: 1
 classes: block block-yellow
 ---
 Today, almost anything you want to learn is accessible online.
-Creating new online learning materials is a waste of time – use what’s already there instead.
+Anyone who wants to learn, can use what’s already there.
+Coding the Humanities creates a tool that helps people structure, track and share what they want to learn.